EdgescaleAI/partner-outreach-bot/README.md

 # Partner Outreach Bot

-A GPT-powered bot designed to research marketplace partners and generate personalized outreach emails using OpenAI's API.
+A bot designed to research marketplace partners and generate personalized outreach emails using AWS Bedrock’s LLM.
 It features a simple web interface (using Flask) to input partner details and create customized outreach emails.

 ## Features
 - Generate personalized outreach emails based on a partner's company name, focus area, and use cases.